-It was a risk joining the startup, but all I can say is it's worth it after all.
+It was a risk joining the startup, but I can only say it's worth it.
 I now lead the engineering efforts in mobile and have more impact on what I do.
 It also opened my eye to how the financial system works in the US and how difficult it is to build a digital bank from scratch.

 Often, you might feel anxious and tempted at the same time when making decisions.
 Do not let your emotions run in your head.
 Stay rational and weigh the different factors, the good and bad ones, then make the call.

-It is better to take a risk when you're somehow ready, not because you need to make a call out of a whim.
+It is better to take a risk when you're ready, not because you need to call out on a whim.

-There are days where I felt like I was not moving too fast and the other way around.
+There were days when I felt like I was not moving too fast and the other way around.
 I learned to accept that life is not a race but a journey that everyone should enjoy every waking moment.

-These are the areas I focused on that helped me get to where I am today.
+These areas I focused on helped me get to where I am today.
 It may not work for everyone, but I hope you've learned some insights on how to live life more intentionally and grow as a software developer or in any walk of life.

 If you have suggestions or questions, feel free to comment or send me a message at firstname.lastname@example.org 👋